"Tennyson

-Into the Archive: The Book of Taliesin
+gather all of the poems from The Book of Taliesin since 1915,

 Yesterday, to my surprise, I found this book already in the mailbox.
 I was not expecting it until the 20th at least (it was coming all the way from Great Britain).
 This means I have three new books to read in the hopper at one time, a circumstance that very rarely occurs these days.
 It's been on the Wish List for a while, and is what I would consider a primary source for my 'Arthurian Studies,' or, in a broader sense, the early literature of the British Isles, not unlike 'The Mabinogion' or 'La Vita Merlini'.